darkpanda08/weather-application/README.md

 # Current Weather Display Web Application
-A NodeJs Express application which displays weather information of a place.
+A Simple NodeJs Express application which displays weather information of a place via OpenWeatherMap API.
+It uses Tailwind CSS for styling.

 https://my-node-weather.herokuapp.com/